15 Mar, 10:00··

 ZEIT Online

-Fuel prices in France are rising sharply because of the war in the Middle East.
-Gas prices are nearly 2 euros per liter, and diesel is even higher.
+Fuel prices in France have risen sharply due to the war in the Middle East.
+Gas prices are now nearly 2 euros per liter, and diesel is over that amount.
 This is causing problems for many people and businesses in France.

 Summarized from the sources above.
 Read the originals for the full story.